gravity-ui/yagr/docs/plugins/tooltip.md

 ## Tooltip

 Yagr has default legend tooltip.
-You can easy implement your own renderer.
+By default it has pretty simple renderer, but you can easy implement your own renderer.
 Most of tooltip options are typeof `PerScale`, which means that it could be `value` or `{scale: value}`.
 You can see example of multi-scale tooltip on picture:

 ![alt text](../assets/tooltip-scales.png "Plot Lines" =600x100%)